m3p5/BSA_Calculator/README.md

 ### Description

-This Python program accepts either Metric (cm & kg) or English (inches & pounds) values to calculate a patient's BSA, and then uses this calculated BSA to compute dosing levels typical used during the Lymphodepletion phase for Multiple Myeloma patients undergoing CAR-T Cell Therapy.
+This Python program accepts either Metric (cm & kg) or English (inches & pounds) values to calculate a patient's BSA, and then uses this calculated BSA to compute dosing levels typically used during the Lymphodepletion phase for Multiple Myeloma patients undergoing CAR-T Cell Therapy.

 ### Key Features